 Common Law Admission Test (CLAT) being the key for entering into any of the 21 dream National Law Universities, continues to be the most sought after law admission test in India.
 To crack this exam is quite an uphill task and it is formulated in a way that only a handful of students finally get through.
-It consists of four sections, namely, English, General knowledge including current affairs, Mathematics, Logical Reasoning .
-Till 2019, CLAT had five sections with legal aptitude as the fifth section but from 2020 onwards,legal aptitude section will not be there.
+It consists of five sections, namely, English, General knowledge including Current Affairs, Quantitative Techniques Legal Reasoning, Logical Reasoning.

 Earlier the test was conducted on a rotational basis by the NLUs, generally in the order of their establishment, starting with National Law School of India University which held CLAT-2008, however, there was a change in this trend and the same will be conducted by the Consortium of National Law Universities.
 Apart from the 21 NLUs, the CLAT score is considered by various private colleges as well for admission into the five-year integrated law program.

-CLAT 2020 will be conducted on 10th May 2020 and it will be for a two-hour duration.
-It will comprise questions betweeen 120-150 questions across four different areas and it will be conducted offline.
-CLAT result will be declared on 24th May, 2020 and it will be available online .
+CLAT 2020 was conducted on September 28, 2020 and it was for a two-hour duration.
+CLAT 2020 exam had 150 questions across five different areas and it will be conducted offline.
+CLAT result was declared on 5 October, 2020 and it was available online.